 Program overview

 The 911 & Emergency Services Communications program is designed to equip students with the essential principles and skills needed to effectively manage public interactions and work within emergency services.
-This program emphasizes the ability to perform under stressful conditions, making it ideal for those looking to enter the field of emergency communications.
-Students will gain valuable training that combines professional knowledge with practical scenarios, focusing on the critical role of 911 and emergency communicators.
-The program is delivered through innovative and flexible online strategies, ensuring that students receive a comprehensive education tailored to the demands of the industry.
+This program emphasizes the ability to perform under stressful conditions, preparing students to be the first point of contact for individuals in distress.
+Through a combination of professional knowledge and practical scenarios, students will learn how to record and analyze data from emergency calls, which is crucial for directing appropriate responses to incidents.
+The program is delivered through innovative online strategies, ensuring a flexible learning experience.

 Program structure

-The 911 & Emergency Services Communications program spans a duration of 2 semesters (8 months).
-It is offered entirely online, allowing students to learn remotely without the need to attend campus.
-The program structure includes:
+The 911 & Emergency Services Communications program spans a duration of 2 semesters (8 months), providing a comprehensive curriculum that prepares students for a career in emergency services.
+The program is offered in a full-time study option and is delivered entirely online, allowing students to learn remotely without the need to attend campus.
+Key features of the program structure include:

-• Blended and online learning strategies to enhance flexibility.
+• Blended and online learning strategies for innovative education.

-• Opportunities to qualify for the Public Safety Telecommunicator certificate upon completion of required hours and professional exams.
+• Opportunity to qualify for the Public Safety Telecommunicator certificate upon completion of required hours and professional exams.

 • Eligibility for graduates of Ontario Police Foundations programs to receive credit for four courses towards the certificate.